chanzuckerberg/napari-hub/docs/customizing-plugin-listing.md

 This is the [SPDX Identifier](https://spdx.org/licenses/) for the license that the plugin is distributed under.

 We display this on the detailed plugin page and the plugin listings.

-We support filtering plugins based on this value.
+We support filtering plugins based on whether the plugin is released under an [OSI-approved](https://opensource.org/licenses) open source license.

 We source this from the `["info"]["license"]` field of the JSON returned by the PyPI API.